capital-american/Capital-American-Shaman/src/pages/about/index.md

 **How does CBD work?[](https://wholeorganix.com/education/)**

-CBD’s effects are a result of its interaction with the endocannabinoid system (ECS).CBD impacts the ECS in an indirect manner, it works through activation of outside receptors and interaction with enzymes.For more detailed information on how CBD works take a look at our blog on [CBD Facts](Revised/Top%2010%20benefits%20of%20CBD.docx)
+CBD’s effects are a result of its interaction with the endocannabinoid system (ECS).CBD impacts the ECS in an indirect manner, it works through activation of outside receptors and interaction with enzymes.
+For more detailed information on how CBD works take a look at our blog on [CBD Facts](/blog)